 In theory, the whole idea has nothing to do with Pavel Nedvěd.

-In what might be considered a reverse-Ahn-Jung-hwan, the midfielder’s vital goal against Italy earned him a move to Serie A. But if you consider that strike the sole catalyst, you’re doing a disservice to the Biancocelesti’s scouts – or suggesting they got very, very fortunate.
+But if you consider that strike the sole catalyst, you’re doing a disservice to the Biancocelesti’s scouts – or suggesting they got very, very fortunate.

 He arrived with the club at a crossroads.
 Without a league title since 1998, Juve had narrowly missed out on the 2001 Scudetto, in part due to Nedvěd’s brace in a 4-1 Lazio victory in mid-March, the Bianconeri’s final loss of a campaign which ended with them two points adrift of champions Roma.